 Many people find exams stressful, even after spending a lot of time studying and preparing.
-Even people who have been confident in the weeks leading up to exams can start to feel nervous the day they arrive.
 A lot of pressure is placed on students sitting their Leaving Cert and this pressure can feel overwhelming at times.

-If you are worried about the day exams begin, here's some advice to follow to make the morning of your first exam as stress-free as possible.
 The most important thing to remember is that the Leaving Cert does not define you.
-Prioritise putting your all into the exams but recognise that if they do not go to plan there is always option B, C and D to get where you want to be in terms of a career.
+Prioritise doing your best in the exams but recognise that if they do not go to plan there is always option B, C and D to get where you want to be in terms of a career.

 Doing well in an exam begins with the preparation you put in beforehand and looking after yourself is part of that.
-There are things you can do the night before, when you wake up, when you're in the exam, and when it's over to make things easier.
+There are things you can do before, during and after the exam to support yourself.

 Preparing the night before the Leaving Cert

 The best thing to do is to start preparing the night before your exam, instead of waiting until the day arrives.

 Take time to relax

 As tempted as you might be, try to avoid spending the night cramming.
 Instead, take some time to relax and try to get a good night’s sleep.
 Do something that is not related to exams to relax your mind, such as watching comedy on tv or listening to music.
 Read more about how to handle exam stress.

 Check your timetable and make sure you know what time your exam starts at.
 Try to get there half an hour early.
 Take a look at our exam checklist and make sure you have everything you need in your bag so you’re not panicking the next morning.

 Decide when to wake up and leave